 The following sections describe tips and techniques that can be applied to the design to meet your design's power budget.
 Your design cycle will include a power closure phase under two main circumstances:

-- You want to further optimize your design after constraints are met.
+• You want to further optimize your design after constraints are met.

-OR

-- Your design has exceeded its power budget.